Trash and Culture on the Agenda at City Hall

 So far, here's the deal: Assistant Director of Code Compliance James Childers rocked the pants off some PowerPoint, telling a mostly alert group of meeting attendees what the nuisance abatement bunch are up to these days, which is to say, the nuisance abatement crew is way more awesome than it used to be, when it was not as awesome.
 Per Childers: Parts of Dallas are like supermagnets for folks who don't have any use for their busted TVs, outdated church barbeque t-shirts, cars, and in at least one case, boats.
 Those places are: South Dallas, Cadillac Heights and West Dallas, all of which are getting specialized crews to monitor illegal dumping, graffiti, homeless encampments and other unsightly businesses that makes for the ugly.

-property things get dumped are victims of a crime (the crime being illegal
+Sheffie Kadane asked about billing owners of properties thath have been used for dumping, to which Childers notes that people on whose property things get dumped are victims of a crime (the crime being illegal dumping, you understand).

 "Somehow we've got to catch these, criminals, I call 'em!
 That's what they are."

 Childers encouraged people who see illegal dumpers to get license plates and descriptions and not to engage the dumpers directly, unless I guess it looks like they've got something good for when Antiques Roadshow comes to town.
 Kadane proposed "some kind of sting operation" to catch illegal dumpers, an idea I hope TLC gets wind of immediately so we can get a reality show going post haste.

 In sum, Sheffie is all, It's not my fault if these people dump on me, so you figure it out and don't charge me for it, and Childers is all, Yeah, totally.